finer-vision/HSBC-Touchscreen-Test/README.md

 npm run build # generates a build directory with an index.html file inside it

 # Generate release zip
-zip -r hsbc-touchscreen-test.zip build
+zip -r release.zip release
 ```

-[Create a new Release](https://github.com/finer-vision/HSBC-Touchscreen-Test/releases/new) and attach `hsbc-touchscreen-test.zip`.
+[Create a new Release](https://github.com/finer-vision/HSBC-Touchscreen-Test/releases/new) and attach `release.zip`.